YeyangXIANG/Geometrically_necessary_dislocation_EBSD/README.md

 # Geometrically_necessary_dislocation_EBSD

-MATLAB code to calculate and plot density and distribution of GNDs based on MTEX (5.7.0)
+MATLAB code to calculate and plot density and distribution of GNDs (only HCP metals) based on MTEX (5.7.0)

 Running the code